hobbeskocha/winery-and-you/README.md

 ## Modeling & Results

+Since this analysis was focussed on customer preferences, the supplemental Customer dataframe was used as the primary dataset for training and validation.
 To ensure robust model evaluation and identify the best-performing model, an initial train-test split was configured.
 This allowed for effective training and subsequent assessment of the models.
 A Scikit-learn pipeline was then created to preprocess the dataset, including scaling numeric features and one-hot encoding categorical features.

 Predictive analysis was conducted using Statsmodels and Scikit-learn to develop binary classification models aimed at predicting customers' subscription preferences for email, newsletter, and direct calls.
 Logistic regression and random forest were selected as the primary models for this analysis due to their ability to provide insights into the importance of each independent variable through coefficients in logistic regression and feature importances in random forest.
 These insights are crucial for identifying the key factors that the winery can leverage to enhance customer engagement.